 If composing or songwriting is your primary focus, you may choose to perform an original piece on your primary instrument that showcases your individual style.
 Your original piece should be no longer than three minutes, and you should also prepare a second piece from the above listing (no longer than three minutes).

 If you are a singer-songwriter, please note that you must choose one principal instrument for the audition.
 For example, if you play guitar and sing, you must choose to be assessed on either guitar or voice (not both).

 You will improvise over a short instrumental progression or drum beat.
 You should be prepared to play or sing over a standard I-IV-V blues progression.
-During the online audition, the faculty adjudicators will share a backing track file with you, which gives you the chance to improvise in-time.
+If you audition online, the faculty adjudicators will share a backing track file with you, which gives you the chance to improvise in-time.

 Explore practice exercises for improvisation and blues.

-You will be asked to participate in exercises such as the following:
+You will be asked to participate in exercises including the following: